 8 See Lords Hansard 20 Mar 2006 (Col 51) and Commons Hansard 13 June 2000 (Col 556W).
-That the natural beauty criterion was the same for National Parks and AONBs was also accepted by the Inspector in the re-opened South Downs National Park inquiry.
+That the natural beauty criterion was the same for National Parks and AONBs was also accepted by the Inspector in the re-opened South Downs National Park inquiry and by the Secretary of State in confirming the designation of the South Downs National Park.